kanis777/Hackathon_management/README.md

 This repository contains a comprehensive framework for managing hackathons, offering end-to-end event handling.
 The project leverages natural language processing (NLP) techniques for summarizing, analyzing, and scoring submissions, along with various tools and utilities to support code evaluation and insights.

+---

 ## Problem Statement

-Build a Hackathon Management platform for end-to-end event handling
+**Build a Hackathon Management Platform for End-to-End Event Handling**

-Deliverables:
+### Deliverables:
-1. Allow participants to register with details
+1. Allow participants to register with details.
 2. Provide a list of hackathon themes or categories.
-3. Teams can upload their projects (e.g., code repositories(github links), documents, and presentations), Store submissions securely with timestamp.
+3. Teams can upload their projects (e.g., code repositories (GitHub links), documents, and presentations).
+Store submissions securely with timestamps.
-4.Build AI/ML techniques to help judges with insights from the submissions like:
+4. Build AI/ML techniques to help judges with insights from the submissions, such as:
-a.
-Feedback Suggestions:Auto-generate constructive feedback for submissions to save judges time.
+   - **Feedback Suggestions**: Auto-generate constructive feedback for submissions to save judges time.
-b.
-Scoring Assistance: LLMs can pre-score submissions by:
+   - **Scoring Assistance**: LLMs can pre-score submissions by:
-i.
-Summarizing key project features. ii.
-Analyzing problem-statement adherence. iii.
-Suggesting scores for innovation, feasibility, and impact based on predefined prompts.
+     - Summarizing key project features.
+     - Analyzing problem-statement adherence.
+     - Suggesting scores for innovation, feasibility, and impact based on predefined prompts.

-### Libraries/Algorithms Used
+---

 ## Libraries/Algorithms Used